Christopher-M-Gibson/Vanderbilt_Squirrel_Analysis/README.md

 &nbsp; 3) Vanderbilt and Central Park are similar in that they are both ruralish areas &nbsp;&nbsp;&nbsp; surrounded by more urban areas and they are in the same country

-My analysis began by importing and cleaning the Central Park study dataset.
+My analysis began by importing and cleaning the Central Park study dataset in RStudio.
 I only removed duplicates, among other small changes, as I was mostly interested in the number of observed squirrels being accurate, not their attributes.

+I observed two characteristics that could help prove Vanderbilt's claim true or false: squirrels per acre and squirrels per tree.
+Calculating these numbers for each location led to the observation that there are ~115 squirrels per acre at Vanderbilt, compared to around ~3 for Central Park.
+Similarly, Vanderbilt has much more squirrels per tree than Central Park.
+These differences lead to possibly Vanderbilt's claim being untrue.

+I then collected data about the weather in these two areas (temperatures and snowfalls) to observe if these two factors caused the differences observed above.
+And while a comparison of these metrics for the two locations demonstrated that the climate at Vanderbilt is better suited for squirrels (warmer on average, much less snowfall), I cannot say for certain that these favorable conditions would cause there to be such a difference in squirrel population.

+I lastly looked at the future of the squirrel population from 2018.
+Assuming the claim continues to hold true, using student enrollment data from 2019-2022, I estimated the number of squirrels that were on campus in order to satisfy Vanderbilt's ratio.
+I then observed when Vanderbilt will have 50,000 squirrels on campus, so they can stack up on nuts.

+## Visualization

+There were visualizations included in the analysis performed in R. I did create a story to visualize this visualization in Tableau.
+The link to see that is below:
+&nbsp;&nbsp;&nbsp; *TBD*

 ## Limitations

-The following are the limitations of the project, and how I decided to overcome them.
+The following are the limitations of the project, and how I decided to account for them.

 1) Vanderbilt does not have data explicitly about their squirrel population... like none &nbsp; I used student enrollment numbers from their registrar, and using there 3:1 ratio, I estimated the number of squirrels that would be on campus, provided
 &nbsp; Vanderbilt is correct, and used that for the analysis.